thangnm93/yii2-decomposer/README.md

 Yii 2 Decomposer decomposes and lists all the installed packages and their dependencies along with the Yii 2 Framework & the Server environment details your app is running in.
 All these just on the hit of a single route at `your-domain/decomposer`.

+The demo of this extension is available at [HERE](screenshots/decomposer.png)

 This extension base on [lubusIN/laravel-decomposer](https://github.com/lubusIN/laravel-decomposer) wrapper for Laravel user component.

 ## Requirements